Next Stage Facilitation™ develops facilitative leaders capable of working in fluid and creative ways with a wide range of complex group dynamics.

 - Instruction and feedback from experienced master facilitators

 - Individualized developmental learning pathways

-- Instruction on bringing an Integral approach to facilitation
+- Instruction on bringing an Integral approach to facilitation & your work in culture

 - Integrated curriculum and practice from four distinct areas: Developmental Theory, Facilitation Techniques, Integral Theory, and Zen Awareness